Zeva Z2

 www.zevaaero.com

-Based in Tacoma, Washington (USA), Zeva began creating an all electric vertical takeoff and landing (eVTOL) passenger aircraft concept design in 2017.
+Based in Tacoma, Washington (USA), Zeva began creating an all electric vertical takeoff and landing (eVTOL) passenger aircraft concept design in 2017 for advanced air mobility (AAM).
 The company first designed and created a sub-scale prototype called Zero (Zero-emissions Electric Vertical Aircraft) with the ultimate goal to create a full sized production aircraft to provide alternative options to people for their daily commute.
 Zeva has enlisted engineers from around the world to help build their eVTOL aircraft.
-As of 2018, Zeva is looking for $1.5 million USD in funding.
+According to one August 2022 article, the company has raised around $700,000.00 USD to date.
+The company is actively looking for additional investors to raise $15 million USD to continue research, create flying prototypes, validate technology and sell their aircraft.

 In July 2022, the company announced they redesigned their aircraft and named it the Z2.
 The company has stated they have made critical improvements to the proprietary underlying technology, it's also faster than the Zero model, has more stable landing gear and is designed to be fully autonomous in the future.